 I talked quite a bit about Fattoria La Vialla when I introduced my Baked Tomato and Goats Cheese appetiser and Slow Roast Tomatoes, Rocket & Buffalo Mozzarella Pasta recently.
 They do indeed have a fantastic selection of products available to purchase online – take a look, I’m sure you’ll be impressed.
 But today I’d like to focus on their assortment of gifts.
 To say it is wide-ranging would be a vast understatement.
 All tastes and budgets are well catered for.

 If you are in the market for something small a trio of stylish and functional stacking cube bottles make a great choice.
 They come filled with Extra Virgin Olive Oil, Balsamic Vinegar of Modena and Balsamic Bianco.
-They have plenty of small, medium and large-sized hampers to choose from too – all filled with a wonderful assortment of their products.
+They have plenty of small, medium and large-sized hampers to choose from too.
+And all filled with a wonderful assortment of their products.

 But for the ultimate foodie gift, they have 3 different advent calendars available: